Alert icon

 Records of any dermatology visits you had before July 21, 2025, will remain available in HealthELife, but records of all visits after that date will be located only in the APDerm patient portal.
 Contact APDerm at 617-430-5955 or https://www.apderm.com/contact to learn more.

-What if I have questions about my dermatology visit?
+What if I have additional questions?

-Contact the APDerm patient services team at 617-430-5955 or https://www.apderm.com/contact.
+Consult the APDerm at MIT Health FAQ, or contact the APDerm patient services team at 617-430-5955 or https://www.apderm.com/contact.